rune/rune/docs/docs/publishing/cli.md

 ---
-sidebar_position: 5
+sidebar_position: 100
 ---

-# Command Line Interface
+# CLI Reference

 For a smooth development experience use the `rune` CLI in your terminal.